 When looking at class profiles for top business schools, you begin to see trends.
-If your profile doesn’t stack up, perhaps you need to wait another few months or even until next year before applying.
+If your profile doesn’t stack up, perhaps you need to wait another few months or even until next year to apply.
 Answer the following:

-Yes/No – I have functional skills or industry knowledge that will allow me to contribute in class and group projects.
+- Yes/No – I have functional skills or industry knowledge that will allow me to contribute both in class and to group projects.

 Will Your Applications Be STRONG?

-Assuming your profile and experiences make you a competitive applicant, let’s focus on how your applications are coming together and what additional work you must knock out in the next four to eight weeks.
+Assuming your profile and experiences make you a competitive applicant, let’s focus on how your applications are coming together and what additional work you must do in the next four to eight weeks.
 Answer the following:

 - Yes/No – I have started an online application for every program to which I want to apply.

-- Yes/No – I have entered my recommender’s contact information into the application and provided them with guidance on what is expected of them and when it is due.
+- Yes/No – I have entered my recommender’s contact information into the application and provided them with guidance on what is expected of them and when recommendations are due.